Davy Fogel: Role within the UDA

 The UDA saw its first gun battle with the Provisional IRA in December 1971.
-Shortly afterwards the British Government suspended the Parliament of Northern Ireland (Stormont) and imposed Direct Rule from London.
+Shortly afterwards, the British government suspended the Parliament of Northern Ireland and imposed direct rule from London.
 When Harding Smith and John White had gone to London to purchase arms and were subsequently arrested in April 1972 for gun-running, Jim Anderson, a glazier from Crumlin Road, assumed command of the UDA.
 It was structured along military lines into battalions, companies, platoons, and sections and had continued to draw new members within its ranks, becoming the largest loyalist paramilitary organisation, having about 50,000 members in 1972.
 The UDA was legal at the time; it remained so until 1992 when it was eventually proscribed by the government.
 Fogel took control of west Belfast during Harding Smith's absence, and became leader of the UDA's B Company which covered the Woodvale area.

 At the end of May, Fogel organised the first UDA roadblocks and barricades, sealing off the Woodvale area into a "no go" zone which the UDA controlled.
 Anderson, the de facto commander approved of his action and gave Fogel his full support, and the operation attracted much media and press coverage.
 Time magazine described him as a "tough, salty Londoner" who commanded the Woodvale Defence Association.
 In an interview with Time journalists, Fogel spoke of his contempt for the middle-class politicians that made up the Ulster Unionist Party.
 In June, he and two other of his associates drove to Stormont to negotiate with the Secretary of State for Northern Ireland, William Whitelaw, who made it clear to Fogel and the others his strong disapproval of their erection of permanent street barricades.